lubenicapp/btc_market/backend-master/README.md

 - Structure can be a lot cleaner with an ORM
 - Depends on the first point but : model validation (negative balance, wrong datatype...)
-- Database integrity : the matching operation should save the state before changing the users balance so if any part of the operation fails, we can restore to a snapshot
+- Database integrity : the matching operation should save the state before changing the users balance so if any part of the operation fails, we can restore to a snapshot, or at least a prepare/execute steps
 - testing : I was easy on integration tests since the main.rb acts like one
 - the storage of BigDecimal value as string might not be efficient